 Highlights from our DeleteMe and Optery comparison

 DeleteMe’s the seasoned pro, while Optery’s the tech-savvy upstart.
-DeleteMe has been around longer and offers detailed reports on your data removals, while Optery leans into automation and full transparency with live screenshots of its progress.
+The former has been around longer and offers detailed reports on your data removals, while the latter leans into automation and full transparency with live screenshots of its progress.

 DeleteMe removes data from a wider range of broker sites across multiple countries, while Optery sticks mainly to the US but offers a streamlined, automated experience.

-Optery’s automation makes removals faster, while DeleteMe’s hands-on approach can take longer — but provides a thorough, carefully tracked process.
+Optery’s automation makes removals faster.
+DeleteMe’s hands-on approach can take longer, but it provides a thorough, carefully tracked process.

 DeleteMe vs Optery: Which company is more trustworthy?